isomerpages/ura-ilsg-cms/pages/Terms and Conditions.md

 <li>
 <p>Winner Selection: The winner will be chosen at random from all eligible
 entries.
 The organiser will notify the winner via direct message on social media.
-If the winner do not respond within 48 hours, the organiser reserves the right to choose another winner.</p>
+If the winner does not respond within 48 hours, the organiser reserves the right to choose another winner.</p>
 <p></p>
 </li>